mulesoft/api-console/README.md

 element is not possible.
 This way the RAML data can be set for the element even if the elements don't have direct access to each others (e.g. in shadow DOM).

+See the [raml-aware documentation](https://elements.advancedrestclient.com/elements/raml-aware) page for more details.

 #### Example
 ```html
 <raml-aware scope="main-raml"></raml-aware>